cem-varol/AWS/CI-CD/README.md

 # AWS
  CI/CD implementation

+ CI PART-I: CREATE A CODEBUILD PROJECT FOR BULDING AND CREATING DOCKER IMAGE

 - Use GitHub as VCS.
 Codecommit can be used instead of GitHub.
 Since CodeCommit can't be used anymore GitHub choosen
 - A Python app created and pushed into GitHub